ClickHouse/ClickHouse/docs/en/query_language/functions/hash_functions.md

 ## halfMD5 {#hash_functions-halfmd5}

-Produces 64-bit hash value.
+Converts all the input parameters to strings and concatenates them.
+Then calculates the MD5 hash value from the resulting string, takes the first 8 bytes of the hash and interprets them as `UInt64` in big-endian byte order.

 ```
 halfMD5(par1, ...)
 ```

-The function converts all the input parameters to strings, and concatenate them.
-Then calculates the MD5 hash value from resulting string, takes the first 8 bytes of the hash and interprets them as `UInt64` in big-endian byte order.

 The function works relatively slow (5 million short strings per second per processor core).
 Consider using the [sipHash64](#hash_functions-siphash64) function instead.